LHRLAB/lhrlab.github.io/_pages/includes/intro.md

 <!-- <img src='./images/bupt.png' style='width: 6em;'> -->

 My research interest includes knowledge graph, large language model and their bi-directionally driven combination for interpretable representation learning and doman-specific applications, which can be devided as follow:
-- Hierarchical Hyper-relational Knowledge Graph Schema Design
+- Knowledge Representation
-- LLM-based Knowledge Graph Construction
+- End-to-end Reinforcement Learning
-- LLM-based Semantic Parsing for Knowledge Base Question Answering
+- LLM-based Multi-agent Systems
-- Pretrained Model for Hyper-relational Knowledge Graph Embedding
+- Multi-modal Information Fusion
-- Complex Logical Query Answering over Knowledge Graphs
+- Applications in Healthcare, Education, Law, and Computer Systems

 If you are seeking any form of **academic cooperation**, please feel free to email me with [luohaoran@bupt.edu.cn](mailto:luohaoran@bupt.edu.cn)\.